Diesel Mechanics' Job Outlook For 2025 and Beyond

 “Diesel mechanics need to be able to work in a team.
 The collaboration or teamwork aspect can be hard to find with mechanics, but it’s becoming more important.
 The industry is changing and now they need to be comfortable working with a team of three or up to 30 people.
 If one person is throwing the vibe off, employers are going to find someone else.
 A newer mechanic may be a little more entry level but if they have a good attitude, they may have the advantage over someone who has the hard skills but lacks the ability to collaborate,” says Domine.

-Becoming a diesel mechanic doesn’t have to be hard and it doesn’t always require a certification or education beyond a high school diploma.
+Becoming a diesel mechanic doesn’t have to be complicated and doesn’t always require a certification or education beyond a high school diploma.
 The demand for the role is creating new trade school programs to help develop more mechanics.

 Having some basic mechanical, hydraulic or electrical skills and a willingness to learn can be enough to get your foot in the door.